 Unless you have a concrete reason why you’re putting together a budget, you’re doomed to fail.
-Are you working towards paying off your student loans, saving towards a house or knocking out your credit cards?
+Are you working towards paying off your student loans, saving towards a house or knocking out your credit card debt?
 Knowing the why will make the how exponentially easier.
 Figuring out your big picture goals will put any sacrifice into perspective.

-Step two: Collaborate
+Step 2: Collaborate

 Collaborate with your spouse if you’re married.
 No budget has a chance of success if all family members aren’t on board.
-Discuss what’s important to each of you and really listen to one another’s perspective.
+Discuss what’s important to each of you and really listen to one another’s perspectives.
 A functional budget incorporates each person’s priorities.
 Again, talk about your big picture goals.

-Step three: Choose a budgeting system
+Step 3: Choose a Budgeting System

 Knowing how much you earn, spend and owe is the point of a budget and a necessary step.
 Knowledge is key.

-Step five: Be honest
+Step 5: Be Honest

-Step six: Be willing to sacrifice
+Step 6: Be Willing to Sacrifice

-Step eight: Keep at it.
+Step 8: Keep at It

-Keeping a budget is a lifelong habit that needs to continue throughout your adulthood.
+Keeping a budget is a lifelong habit that needs to continue throughout adulthood.
 Budgeting isn’t just for people in dire financial straits.
 It’s an important tool for anyone looking to achieve financial success.
 Be deliberate with your money.
 Be smart with your finances.
 Stay smart.